Wealth Tax, Weed & Black Twitter: Here’s What Happened At The VICE Brown & Black Democratic Presidential Forum

 Amy Klobuchar defends her record as a prosecutor.

 Like Sen. Kamala Harris, it now looks as though Klobuchar will spend time defending her eight-year (1999 to 2007) record as a “tough on crime” prosecutor in Hennepin County, MN.
-During her tenure, she pushed harsher sentences for nonviolent offences such as drug crimes, which wasn’t unusual for a prosecutor at the time but is being read as cruel or unnecessary in this age of criminal-justice reform.
+During her tenure, she pushed harsher sentences for nonviolent offenses such as drug crimes, which wasn’t unusual for a prosecutor at the time but is being read as cruel or unnecessary in this age of criminal-justice reform.
 Fresh off a joint endorsement with Elizabeth Warren from The New York Times, Klobuchar defended herself by saying there was actually a reduction in African-American incarceration rates during her tenure.
 She also noted that she worked with the Innocence Project to review DNA in cases and improve witness identification, as well as interrogation practices.

 In The Short Answer, moderators asked Klobuchar when she had smoked weed for the last time.
 “You have to go back to college days,” she replied.